Undevcover/C-project-/README.md

-This is my first personal C project a calculator.
+This is my first personal C project,
+A calculator.